Adelodunpeter25/smartdash/README.md

 Then visit [http://127.0.0.1:8000](http://127.0.0.1:8000) in your browser.

 ---

-## 🧪 Usage

-* Log in or sign up to access your personalized dashboard.
-* Add, edit, or remove tasks with ease.
-* Use the Pomodoro timer to stay focused.
-* Track daily goals and events using the calendar widget.
-* Switch themes based on your preference.

----

 ## 🌐 Deployment

 SmartDash can be deployed on platforms like **Render**, **Heroku**, or **VPS**.
 For production: